A Rose family member, the Rubus genus has over 250 species. Commercial

 self-supporting while trailing canes need to be trellised.
 The first year canes (primocanes)

 Second year canes (floricanes), produce flowers and fruit on their lateral branches.

 A few cultivars, however do produce flowers in the fall on the top one-third of their

 first-year canes.
 These primocane-blooming cultivars do not as yet perform well in high

 Shallow, spread by rhizomes, invasive in moist areas, but sensitive to heat in USDA zones

 for hot regions:

-x idaeus), very large, delicious, fragile, purple berry, few seeds,
+support, very large, fragile, purple berry, few seeds, USDA zones 5-10.

 Toxic / Danger:

 Northern Hemisphere non-desert regions in Asia, Europe, and North America.